RRafiee/XHMM/README.md

 Run make to install the software (which starts by automatically compiling the included hmm++ library): make

-# Installing / using the XHMM R scripts
+# Installing/using the XHMM R scripts

 The XHMM R code is now available as an R library.
 There are still two options for using the scripts:

 # Newer (preferred) option

 Install the xhmmScripts package via one of the following methods (you only need to do this once):

 1) Compile it from the main XHMM source code downloaded from the Git repository above: cd statgen-xhmm-* make R
 Then, run in R:
 install.packages(list.files(path=".", pattern="xhmmScripts_.+\\.tar\\.gz"), repos=NULL, type="source")

 2) Download and install the package from CRAN using the install.packages() command in R: install.packages("xhmmScripts")

 3) Download it from the xhmmScripts page at CRAN.
 Then, run in R: install.packages(list.files(path=".", pattern="xhmmScripts_.+\\.tar\\.gz"), repos=NULL, type="source")